 A value 1 in the EBCS SP Interval Present subfield indicates that an EBCS SP Interval subfield is included in the same EBCS Response Info subfield.
 A value 0 indicates that the same EBCS Response Info subfield does not contain an EBCS SP Interval subfield.

 The Content ID subfield indicates the ID of the EBCS content stream.

-If the request for the EBCS traffic stream identified by the Content ID subfield in the same EBCS Response Info subfield is refused, the value of the EBCS Request Status Code subfield indicates one of the failure codes defined in Table 9-91i (EBCS Request Failure Code).

-Table 9-91i—EBCS Request Failure Code
+[#2014]